The American Farewell Tour

 The American Farewell Tour is a compilation album by American country music band Alabama, released in 2003.
-Although titled as The American Farewell Tour, a tour that Alabama undertook in 2003, the album is actually a compilation of songs released by Alabama over the years.
+Although titled The American Farewell Tour, a tour that Alabama undertook in 2003, the album is actually a compilation of songs released by Alabama over the years.

 Commercial performance

 The album peaked at number 6 on the Billboard Top Country Albums chart.
 The album has sold 650,800 copies in the United States as of October 2019.